Search

 Have you experienced nausea or cramping in your stomach during an anxious moment?
 Or felt butterflies in your belly?

 Researchers are working to better understand this phenomenon and the underlying mechanisms that might also contribute to more serious conditions.
-It may be that your diet affects your mood and your mood affects your digestion.
+It may be that your diet affects your mood, and your mood affects your digestion.
 “We still don’t quite know how nutritional microbes control us yet, but food is at the center of who we are,” explained Dr. Bohorquez in an interview with NC State University.
 The interaction of vagal neurons, neuropods, gut bacteria, and neuropeptide hormones contributes to brain activity and gut health.
 Scientists are currently investigating ways to promote healthy communication between the gut and the brain, as well as identify what hinders their relationship.

 “We still don’t quite know how nutritional microbes control us yet, but food is at the center of who we are,” explained Dr. Bohorquez in an interview with NC State University.